|

 !SOURCE: Mail from Charles M. Whipple, Jr., to Weldon Whipple, 8 Dec 2006.
 Estimates marriage in 1638 or earlier (previously entered as 1639/40) based on the Early Records of the Town of Providence, XVII:53-4: "On 24 Nov 1684, John junior made a declaration that he was 45 years old at the time, making his date of birth 1639."
 Thus his parents likely married in 1638 or earlier.

-Headstone of Captain John Whipple |
+Headstone of Captain John Whipple

-In Memory of Captain John Whipple is buried in the Whipple family plot in the North Burial Ground on Main Street in Providence, R.I.
+Captain John Whipple is buried in the Whipple family plot in the North Burial Ground on Main Street in Providence, R.I.
 Secondary sources indicate that John and his wife Sarah were initially buried in the garden burial site near their home.
 Their bodies were moved to the North Burial Ground when it was established in 1700.
-The headstones of John and his wife Sarah are located approximately 48 feet WSW (west-south-west) of the "Dahlia Path" sign in the cemetery.
-Read John's name on two versions of the Lyon passenger list.
-Compare this John with his contemporary (also named John) who arrived in America about six years later and settled in Ipswich, Massachusetts. |

 RIN 366.
-Quick link to this page: http://whipple.org/366
+Quick link to this page: https://genweb.whipple.org/366

-E-mail corrections and additions to webmaster@whipple.org
+Email corrections and additions to whipple@one-name.org